What is the IOP Challenge Fund?

 Those ideas that progress beyond the Concept Note stage will enter a detailed application process in which the next stages are a full application form and interviews.

 What other themes will there be for directive funding under the Challenge Fund?

-We are planning to run calls on the following themes, which will be announced in the coming weeks and months:
+We are planning to run a call on the following theme, which will be announced in the coming weeks and months:

 Mitigating the long-term impacts of Covid-19 on the physics community.